Tetra Pak Recycling ♻️ – Can I Recycle Tetra Pak Cartons?

 “The fact that it gets reused and isn’t sent to landfill is great, except it doesn’t serve to make Tetra Paks a “green” solution.
 These cartons use fresh plastic and aluminium to make their cartons, and the waste products become something else entirely.
 Thus it is a linear system, not a cycle – and anything that is linear cannot be sustainable long-term.”

-Tetra Pak Recycling: Conclusion
+Tetra Pak recycling: conclusion

-I hope this answered all your questions on Tetra Pak recycling.
-While it is indeed very much recyclable, some might argue that it is not “green” at all.
+Whilst it is recyclable according to Tetra Pak themselves, some might argue that it is not “green” at all.
 But for many, it is still the best packaging for food and beverages.

 At Waster, we provide low-cost industrial waste bins and recycling services to small and medium Australian businesses – one of the easiest and most effective methods to recycle and cut your costs is to organise a cardboard recycling service.
-It is a very common service and is generally the cheapest form of waste/recycling bin collections as the cardboard has real value for recycling.
+It is a very common service and is generally the cheapest form of waste/recycling bin collection as the cardboard has real value for recycling.

-Why Pick Waster?
+Why pick Waster?

-Waster firstly offers enables businesses in Australia access to the cheapest bin collection, removal, and disposal prices there is in the Australian garbage market.
+Waster firstly offers businesses in Australia access to the cheapest bin collection, removal, and disposal prices there is in the Australian garbage market.
 A statement from our very own states that it “requires no lock-in contracts, no unjustified rate increases and no hidden costs“ and operates in all metro regions throughout Australia, including Melbourne.

 The bins we deliver to businesses include cardboard and paper recycling, commingled recycling, confidential paper destruction, general waste, grease trap liquid service, medical service, organic waste service, sanitary bin service, and Terracycle Recycling boxes.

-Take note that there is no hidden charge in our services.
+Take note that there is no hidden charge for our services.
 Additionally, we even offer discounts if you purchase multiple bins!
 If you ever encounter a problem with our service, just contact our friendly customer service team.

-2 Comments
+10 Comments

 Leave a Reply Cancel reply